 Write Your Business Plan

-Your business may be eligible for seed money grants and banks make loans available for small businesses.
+Your business may qualify for seed money grants and banks also make loans available for small businesses.
 Check these sources.

 Naming Your Business

 Choosing a name is part of the registration process.
 Use the naming sources below to choose an original name (and avoid trademark violation).

 In order to operate your business, you’ll need to register with the state.
 Links to printable applications are below.

 Taxes and the IRS